-

 Following the social unrest in 2012, a dialogue table between the mine, local communities and government representatives, originally started in 2001, was restarted.
 The dialogue table included an Environment working group, with a purpose to “develop an integral health and environmental intervention plan for the Espinar province”.
 Its approach included the implementation of several water studies, the results of which were summarised in the Participatory Health and Environment Monitoring Report published in 2013.

 The Participatory Health and Environment Monitoring Report concluded that the quality of surface and groundwater in Espinar is influenced by the geochemistry of the soils of the Cañipia and Salado river basins.
-However, no causal link was made to Antapaccay’s operations.
-This means that the mineral content in water is related to the natural presence of minerals in the soil.
+However, no causal link was made to Antapaccay’s operations, meaning the mineral content in water is likely related to the natural presence of minerals in the soil.

-Independently of the studies carried out as part of the Participatory Health and Environment Monitoring Report, Antapaccay carries out monitoring of the water upstream and downstream in accordance with its approved water monitoring plan, i.e. it is carried out by a state-accredited laboratory that follows a chain of custody for the water samples.
-The water monitoring results are submitted to the government’s Environmental Assessment and Enforcement Agency (OEFA) on a monthly and quarterly basis and are reviewed by their specialists to ensure that the established standards are indeed being met.
-Accordingly, Antapaccay ensures that its activities conform with the environmental permitting conditions.
+Independently of the studies carried out as part of the Participatory Health and Environment Monitoring Report, Antapaccay carries out monitoring of the water upstream and downstream in accordance with its approved water monitoring plan, i.e., it is carried out by a state-accredited laboratory that follows a chain of custody for the water samples.
+The water monitoring results are submitted to the government’s Environmental Assessment and Enforcement Agency (OEFA) on a monthly and quarterly basis and are reviewed by their specialists to confirm established standards are being met.
+Through these means Antapaccay can ensure that its activities conform with the environmental permitting conditions.

 Antapaccay’s investment in water and health

 Antapaccay has a ‘Framework Agreement’ with Espinar Provincial authorities.
-Under the Framework Agreement Antapaccay is required to make an annual contribution of 3% of profit before tax to finance social improvement projects for the benefit of 76 communities in Espinar Province.
+Under the Framework Agreement, Antapaccay is required to make an annual contribution of 3% of profit before tax to finance social improvement projects for the benefit of communities in Espinar Province.

 Antapaccay encourages efforts to improve access to water for Espinar’s urban area and rural communities through supporting initiatives that address water quantity and quality issues.
-Antapaccay uses the government work-for-taxes programme to fund the construction of a water and sanitation systems that will provide potable water to Espinar (urban area) 24 hours a day.
-The studies required for the project are currently underway and construction is due to start in April 2023 and complete by 2025.
-The project will benefit the residents of the provincial capital of Espinar.
+Antapaccay uses the government work-for-taxes programme to fund the construction of water and sanitation systems that will provide potable water to Espinar (urban area) 24 hours a day.
+The project is ongoing and will benefit the residents of the provincial capital of Espinar.

-In the 13 rural communities in Antapaccay’s area of influence, studies are underway to evaluate the community water and sanitation systems, aiming to identify existing infrastructure and beneficiaries.
+In several rural communities in Antapaccay’s area of influence, studies are underway to evaluate the community water and sanitation systems, aiming to identify existing infrastructure and beneficiaries.
 In a number of communities, this type of study has been the foundation for building potable water and sanitation systems.
 For instance, a water and sanitation system has been built in Tintaya-Marquiri, and similar projects are underway in Huancané Bajo and San José.
+Similar projects are underway for other communities.

 In addition to investments in water infrastructure, Antapaccay continues to support health initiatives in Espinar.
-The Espinar hospital, which is fully integrated into the public health network, was built with funds from the Framework Agreement inn 2007 and continues to receive support from Antapaccay.
-During the COVID-19 pandemic, Antapaccay supported the hospital through the donation of equipment.
+The Espinar hospital, which is fully integrated into the public health network, was built with funds from the Framework Agreement in 2007 and continues to receive support from Antapaccay.

 2021 Amnesty International Report

-Currently Antapaccay needs to acquire land from third parties, including rural communities, for the development of Coroccohuayco.
-The land acquisition will be performed in accordance with Peruvian Law and IFC Performance Standard 5.
+Antapaccay needs to acquire land from third parties, including rural communities, for the development of the Coroccohuayco Project.
+The land acquisition will be performed in accordance with Peruvian law and IFC Performance Standard 5.